Betterment/delayed/README.md

 =====
 You can define hooks on your job that will be called at different stages in the process:

+**NOTE:** If you are using ActiveJob these hooks are **not** available to your jobs.
+You will need to use ActiveJob's callbacks.
+You can find details here https://guides.rubyonrails.org/active_job_basics.html#callbacks

 ```ruby
 class ParanoidNewsletterJob < NewsletterJob
   def enqueue(job)